gbafana25/zren/README.md

 - changefile format: record all characters that are different, record space between each different character
 	- if a change is made in the middle of the file, it will make the diff file really big.
 However, if data is just appended or not added at all, then the file will be very small
-	- linked list: one node for amount of space, pointer to node w/ different characters
+	- store each character/space in a linked list
 	- hex code/character to separate space and char nodes when written to file
 	- put each character/space different in struct, don't group characters/spaces until writing final commit file